jolheiser/tmpl/DOCS.md

 ### add

-AddTemplate a source
+Add a source

 ### remove

-RemoveTemplate a source
+Remove a source

 ## test